Contributors Dropdown icon

 • Will more than one person consume this report?

-• How much knowledge do they have about digital marketing?
+• How much do they know about digital marketing?

-• What are the things (KPIs or metrics) they care about most?
+• What are the things (KPIs or metrics) they care most about?

-• In what format would they like to receive the report?
+• How would they like to receive the report?

 • Do they prefer weekly, biweekly, or monthly marketing reports?

-It is often wise to pick up the phone and simply ask your client these questions.
-They can tell you if they want to share the report and with whom.
-Ask if they prefer a text-based document or would rather see a presentation and how familiar they are with marketing jargon.
+Playing a guessing game?
+It’s often best to actually ask your client these questions.
+They can tell you if they want to share the report and who might be interested.
+Ask if they prefer a text-based document or would rather see a presentation, and how familiar they are with marketing jargon and acronyms like CTR or CAC.

-If they aren't very knowledgeable about digital marketing, you might want to briefly explain the words and phrases you are using.
-This prevents you from sharing the report and getting an email back with the question, “What are KPIs?”
+And of course, if they aren't very knowledgeable about digital marketing, you might want to include some explanations in your report for the words and phrases you are using.

-As soon as you know what the reader of the report wants to see, you can start writing the digital marketing report.
-Once you get into the groove, you can automate this process and lean on free templates like those offered by Funnel.
+As soon as you know what your audience wants to see, you can start writing the digital marketing report.
+Once you get into the groove, you can automate this process and lean on free templates like the ones we have pre-made for you at Funnel.

 What should a digital marketing report include?

-This section is brief because we have already created a guide on this topic.
+We’ve kept this section short because we already have a guide on this topic.
 Find it here or read the summary below.

 In general, a good digital marketing report should contain the following elements: